Kyrgyzstan president Jeenbekov resigns after unrest

 He becomes the third president of the small Central Asian state to be toppled in a popular uprising since 2005.
 Kyrgyzstan has been in turmoil since the Oct.
 4 parliamentary election, which the opposition rejected after Jeenbekov's allies were declared the winners.

-In a statement, Jeenbekov said he feared that violence might break out if protesters carry out a threat to march on his compound.
+In a statement, Jeenbekov said he feared violence might break out if protesters carry out a threat to march on his compound.

 "The military and security forces will be obliged to use their weapons to protect the state residence.
 Blood will be inevitably shed.
 I urge both sides not to fall for provocations," he said.